Tomodachi Life: Development

-Western release
+World release

-A western release for Tomodachi Collection: New Life was heavily considered during and after the game's release in Japan.
-Satoru Iwata told the Wall Street Journal on January 29, 2014 that "the company is now working on the right balance of localizing Japan-oriented games just enough so that foreign audiences can enjoy them", hinting directly at an overseas launch for the game.
-Although Nintendo still hadn't announced the release of Tomodachi Collection: New Life for regions outside Japan at the time, in late March 2014, Nintendo of Europe launched a survey containing multiple screenshots of what appeared to be localized versions of the game in English, French, and Spanish.
-Screenshots provided in the survey included localized versions of some gameplay, like player and Mii interactions.
+A release for Tomodachi Collection: New Life to other regions was heavily considered during and after the game's release in Japan.
+On January 29, 2014, Satoru Iwata told The Wall Street Journal that "the company is now working on the right balance of localizing Japan-oriented games just enough so that foreign audiences can enjoy them", hinting directly at an overseas launch for the game.
+Although Nintendo still had not announced the release of Tomodachi Collection: New Life for regions outside Japan at the time, in late March 2014, Nintendo of Europe launched a survey containing multiple screenshots of what appeared to be localized versions of the game in English, French, and Spanish.

-On April 10, 2014, Nintendo announced in a Nintendo Direct that Tomodachi Collection: New Life's localization would be releasing as "Tomodachi Life" in North America and Europe.
+On April 10, 2014, Nintendo announced in a Nintendo Direct that Tomodachi Collection: New Life's localization would be releasing as Tomodachi Life in North America and Europe.
 In May 2014, a playable demo of the game was distributed to Platinum members of Club Nintendo in North America, the data of which could be transferred to the final version to unlock a bonus in-game item.
 The game was bundled with two Nintendo eShop download codes for a 'Welcome version' demo, which could be given to friends.
-A slightly different demo version was later publicly released for download via the Nintendo eShop, which did not unlock any features in the full game.
-The next month on June 6, the game was released in both regions.